 San José State University School of Information T3 (Teaching Tips & Techniques) Series

-The T3 Series, developed in response to the recommendations that were made in the 2012 iSchool Faculty Technology Use Survey Report, offers faculty training in key areas.
-The topics were selected from the suggestions made by faculty, and the sessions will be led by colleagues and other professionals who have expertise in the use of existing services and technologies.
+The T3 Series, developed in response to the recommendations that were made in the 2012 iSchool Faculty Technology Use Survey Report, offers faculty training in key areas related to teaching in an online environment.
+The topics are selected from the suggestions made by faculty, and the sessions are led by colleagues and other professionals who have expertise in the use of existing services and technologies.
 Plan to join one or more of the T3 Series sessions.
 All sessions are recorded and available in the T3 Archive located in the Canvas Faculty site.

 iSchool Teaching Requirement

 In order to ensure that all iSchool teaching faculty keep up their technology skills and provide our students with the best online experience, all faculty who want to continue to teach for the iSchool will be required to attend at least one of the training sessions each semester — either live or via the recording.
 Participants of both the live and recorded sessions are required to complete a feedback form as proof of attending.
 You may also complete the T3 requirement by viewing any of the previous sessions that are located in the T3 Archive on the Canvas iSchool Faculty site (and completing a feedback form as proof of attending.)

 iSchool T3 Substitution Policy: Each faculty member is required to participate in one of the T3 sessions developed and offered by the iSchool each term.
 Credit for participation is for T3 sessions only.
 There are many other workshops beneficial to teaching and learning, and faculty are encouraged to participate in these supplemental sessions without T3 credit.

 Session Title: Using Wordpress Blogs in Your Classes

 Presenter: Michael Stephens and the Round Robin Panel: Vicki Steiner, Beth Wrenn-Estes, Maggie Murphy, Charles Greenberg